Effective Practices

 - Devote sufficient time to address major issues with your departmental climate, e.g., at an annual departmental retreat, when you can set aside a whole day in a separate location.
 Create an agenda and distribute it ahead of time to give people time to think about the questions posed.

-- Consider formalizing your action plan into a strategic plan or incorporating it into an existing departmental strategic plan.
+- Consider either formalizing your action plan into a strategic plan or incorporating it into an existing departmental strategic plan.
 See the section on How to Create and Use a Strategic Plan for guidance.

 - Regularly review the plan’s effect on your departmental climate, perhaps in partnership with your office of institutional research or another office with the resources to collate and store longitudinal data and use them to identify trends.